Steve McClaren: Middlesbrough

 The 2005–06 season proved to be the most eventful of McClaren's tenure at Middlesbrough.
 The club endured mediocre league form, losing at home to local rivals Sunderland (who finished the season relegated with just three wins from 38 games) and suffering a 7–0 thrashing at Arsenal, putting the club in relegation form.
 During a 4–0 defeat at home to Aston Villa, a Middlesbrough fan ran onto the pitch and threw his season ticket at McClaren signifying his disgust at the club's performances.
 Boro eventually finished in a secure 14th place but enjoyed greater success in the cup competitions, reaching the latter stages of both the FA and UEFA Cups.
 They lost 0–1 to West Ham United in the FA Cup semi-finals.
 In the UEFA Cup, Middlesbrough were losing on aggregate in the second legs of both the quarter and semi-final ties against Basel and Steaua București respectively.
 After McClaren substituted defenders with attackers, Boro produced two spectacular four-goal comebacks in both ties to reach the final.
 In the final, however, Middlesbrough were outclassed by Sevilla and lost 4–0.

 McClaren's five-year tenure on Teesside saw him establish himself as Middlesbrough's most successful manager as he made the often difficult transition from coach to manager.
 He was the first manager to guide them to a major trophy and the first to guide them to qualification for a European competition.
 He was also the most successful English manager of the early 21st century; he was the first Englishman to win a major honour since 1996 and first to reach a European final with an English club since 1985.
 Many Boro fans, however, were indifferent about his departure, believing Steve Gibson, the club chairman, to be more important to their success.

-McClaren was accused by rival managers of having a "pot of gold" provided by Gibson to buy players, giving him an advantage over other teams (except perhaps the biggest few clubs in the league) when signing players.
-Despite this, towards the latter end of his tenure McClaren was criticised by some supporters for using negative tactics and earning Middlesbrough the tag of a "dull" side.
-Some observers attributed Middlesbrough's success to the senior, experienced players in the side rather than McClaren's managerial ability.
+McClaren was accused by rival managers of having a "pot of gold" provided by Gibson to buy players, giving him an advantage over other teams, except perhaps the biggest few clubs in the league.
+Despite this, towards the latter end of his tenure, McClaren was criticised by some supporters for using negative tactics and earning Middlesbrough the tag of a "dull" side.
+Some observers attributed Middlesbrough's success to the senior, experienced players in the side, rather than McClaren's managerial ability.